 The Financial Management Unit is responsible for the formulation, execution, and monitoring of the office budgets.
 This includes the prompt payment of vendor invoices and travel reimbursements, as well as the documentation that supports all expenditures of office funds.
 The Unit ensures that proper management controls are in place over the expenditure of all funds and provides management with periodic reports on the allocation of resources and status of funds.
 The Financial Unit consists of the Budget Officer and Budget Analyst.

 The Information Technology Management Unit is responsible for information, computer, and technology management and litigation support.
 The unit supports functions in the headquarters office and all branch offices.
 Communications and case management support are provided through a networked computer system.
 Functions offered through the network include word processing, electronic mail and file transfer, access to on-line legal services, the Internet, electronic voice over internet protocol (eVoIP) telecommunications, and internal and external databases.
 Litigation support functions include, but are not limited to: collecting, processing and managing electronically stored information; database construction; trial illustration; trial presentation and the training of district staff.

 The offices in Grand Rapids, Marquette, and Lansing have Video Teleconference (VTC) facilities and conduct meetings, interviews, and training between offices and other sites which are maintained by the Information Technology Management Staff.

-The Information Technology Management Unit consists of a Supervisor - Information Technology Manager, an Assistant Information Technology Manager, a Litigation Support Coordinator, and an Information Receptionist.
+The Information Technology Management Unit consists of a Supervisor - Information Technology Manager, a Information Technology Specialist, a Litigation Support Coordinator, and an Information Receptionist.

 The Support Services Unit is responsible for all logistical operations including telephone and communications, mail services, the procurement of supplies, furniture and equipment, and property management.
 They also develop and maintain service contracts for office equipment, coordinate space and facility needs, and provide other support that affects the everyday functioning of the office.